P066B

 1. 1

-Read and record all stored DTCs; multiple internal module codes alongside P066B strongly suggest a PCM hardware fault.
+Read and record all stored DTCs; multiple internal module codes alongside P066B suggest a module hardware fault.

 2. 2

-Check for any recent events such as battery replacement, jump-starting, or electrical fault that may have caused voltage spikes.
+Check for recent events such as battery replacement, jump-starting, or a failed reflash.

 3. 3